cjlennon-dev/cjlennon/README.md

 In the sample app modules are named as [developer name] - [project name] - [purpose]  For example `cjlennon-cognify-login`, `cjlennon-pipeline-update-lambda` and so on.

 ## Pattern.
-The cloud

-By cloud we mean the commercial cloud, e.g. AWS, Google, Azure etc etc.  The cloud has past the 'tipping point' and is now an essential service.

-## Pattern.
-Serverless

-Serverless computing enables the rapid application development and rapid deployment needed for cjlennon modules to add value

-## Pattern.
 Amazon Web Services (AWS)

-A common infrastructure is required to enable collaberation between module authors.
+A common infrastructure is required to enable sufficient collaberation between module authors.
 Of course some of the patterns documented here may help you if you don't use AWS.

 ## Pattern.
 Global (per project) css styling

-For a given project (project in the sense of a collaberative endevour) use a single stylesheet, or set of stylesheets that give the styling for all pages / components within the project.
+For a given project (project in the sense of a collaberative endevour) use a single stylesheet, or set of stylesheets that control the styling for all pages and components within the project.

 This does not break the 'everything is a module' pattern because the styling project (which could for example contain LESS files, compiled css and images) is itself a module.

-It does mean that some modules, namely those that display content, rely on this styling module to render correctly.
+This does mean that some modules, namely those that display content, rely on this styling module to render correctly.
 The alternative would be to have each module be responsible for its own styling.
-This is a perfectly acceptable pattern (indeed to some extent a better pattern from a purist point of view); however having a global styling module was chosen for a few reasons:
+This is a perfectly acceptable pattern (indeed to some extent a better pattern from a purist point of view); however having a global styling module was chosen as the pattern for a few reasons:

 -  Most projects require a consistant styling.
 We don't want the user confused by having to come to terms with different look and feel for different pages within the same application.
 A global css file or files will help ensure consistancy
--  Even if you want components responsible for their own styling in terms of layout, the color palette is almost always global to an application.
-So even if the style is contained within the module, there will need to be at least a dependency on a set of global color variables
+-  The color palette is almost always global to an application.
+So even if the style is contained within the module, there will need to be at least a dependency on a set of global colors.
+The point being that some sharing of style is very hard to avoid.
+- Globalising a style sheet enables the styling to be changed and improved, without the need to change the modules themselves
+-  A global stylesheet enables component re-use.
+Components such as dynamic tables, multi-select boxes etc can be rendered in a simple and consistant way
 -  In practical terms graphic design is a skillset that may well not reside within the developer / team authoring the module.
 Separating layout from functionality in this way enables the styling work to be done by a team with the graphic design skills required
--  A global stylesheet enables component re-use.
-Components such as dynamic tables, multi-select boxes etc can be rendered in a simple and consistant way

 ### In the sample application